 Ms.Chandani Kapoor is talking about mental health issues.
 The age-old adage “health is wealth” has unfortunately been limited to physical health, for too long but nowadays we see people have lots of issues.
-The World Health Organization estimates that nearly 57 million Indians suffer from this issues.
-Unfortunately, as a community, we are doing very less to deal these issues.
+The World Health Organization estimates that nearly 57 million Indians suffer from this issue.
+Unfortunately, as a community, we are doing very little to deal with these issues.

 Importance of Mental Health at Work

 Increasing demands in the workplace, coupled with a competitive work environment and the overarching stigma attached to it, mean that employees do not seek help, afraid of implications for their jobs and careers.